Omni Calculator logo

 Opportunity Cost Calculator

 This opportunity cost calculator helps you find the value of the cash you want to spend on a non-investment product.
-Thanks to this tool, you will be able to calculate how much money you will earn by investing the money instead of spending it on goods or services, and from this find out what the opportunity cost is.
+Thanks to this tool, you will be able to calculate how much money you will earn by investing the money instead of spending it on goods or services, and from this, find out what the opportunity cost is.
 Calculating the opportunity cost will also help you decide if the product is worth buying now, as well as learn to use the opportunity cost formula.

-Keep reading to find more about the assumptions this tool uses, how to calculate opportunity cost, and the opportunity cost definition.
+Keep reading to find out more about the assumptions this tool uses, how to calculate opportunity cost, and the opportunity cost definition.
 You may also find it useful to go through an opportunity cost example, which provides you with a step-by-step model you can adjust to your own needs.

 What is opportunity cost — definition